 Our breadth of curriculum and our innovative faculty foster the development of leaders for the 21st century.
 We realize that every child is unique.
 As a result, we cultivate and nurture each student’s personality, perspective, and dreams so that they reach their true potential as students, thinkers, and individuals.

 During the last seven years, 20 of the 38 National Merit semi-finalists in Racine graduated from Prairie School.
-Our 2019 graduates received 304 offers of admission from 135 of the finest universities and colleges across the United States and our graduating class of 66 seniors were offered merit scholarships totaling more than $13 million!
-The average ACT composite score for the Class of 2019 was 31.
+The Prairie School Class of 2023 was offered merit scholarships totaling approximately $9,811,284, and received 255 offers of admission from 120 of the finest colleges and universities across the country.

-Prairie offers 19 Advanced Placement and Honors courses (AP English, AP Statistics, AP Calculus AB, AP Calculus BC, AP Music Theory, AP Environmental Science, AP Biology, AP Chemistry, AP Environmental Science, AP Physics, AP World History, AP U.S. History, AP Comparative Government, AP Chinese, AP French, AP Spanish, AP Computer Science, Honors Chemistry, Honors Physics).
+Prairie offers 15 Advanced Placement courses (AP English, AP Statistics, AP Calculus AB, AP Calculus BC, AP Music Theory, AP Biology, AP Chemistry, AP Environmental Science, AP Physics 2, AP World History, AP U.S. History, AP Comparative Government, AP French, AP Spanish, and AP 2-D Art).

 Additionally, Prairie is one of the few schools in the country selected to participate in the Malone Schools Online Network (as one of 50+ schools nationwide receiving a Malone Scholars Program endowment).
 This is an outstanding opportunity for highly motivated, disciplined, and often highly accomplished students to take live-time courses with peers from around the country in subjects that high schools cannot typically offer.
 Prairie also participates in One Schoolhouse, further bolstering the school’s curriculum.

-Prairie’s comprehensive Computer Science and Coding Program offers Upper School students the opportunity to take classes such as Introductory, Intermediate, and Advanced Design Robotics, Intermediate Coding, Intro to Computer Programming, and AP Computer Science.
+Prairie’s computer science and information systems program offers Upper School students the opportunity to take classes such as Computer Science Discovery and AP Computer Science Principles.
 Primary School students participate in Prairie’s Lego League Robotics Club, while Middle Schools students participate in Robotics and Coding Club.